markdeegan/ComputerEngineeringYear2/README.md

 * Assembler Code
 * Atmel 328p

-***There are some more comments I need to add to explain the code and how to use it wiht the c compiler etc.***
+***There are some more comments I need to add to explain the code and how to use it with the c compiler etc.***

 [Notes on using the C compiler from the command-line](./compiler.md)